muratk5n/thirdwave/en/README.md

 ---

-I dont think that supply can match even a single pipeline from RU, plus the pipeline envisioned (in my natgas map) is a proposal, it doesn't yet exist, at least 7 yrs away according to reports.
+The pipeline envisioned (in my natgas map) through Cyprus is a proposal, it doesn't yet exist, at least 7 yrs away according to reports.

 Al Jazeera: "Is the EU deal with Israel and Egypt a way out from Russian gas?..
 Critics argue that the EU will face problems dealing